 It’s Back!
 Earn 50,000 Points With the Citi ThankYou Premier Card!
 [Expired]

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: The card offer in this post is no longer available.
+Here’s our full advertising policy: How we make money.Update: The card offer in this post is no longer available.
 Check our Hot Deals for the latest offers.
 Citi is an MMS advertising partner

 Are you considering the Citi ThankYou Premier card, but holding out for the 50,000 point sign-up bonus?

 I have great news – it’s back!
 But the minimum spending requirement is slightly higher.